- LATEST BLOG POST

-Leading companies are turning to quantitative convergent, scalable enterprise risk management (ERM) methods in order to understand the consequences of potential business risks, and make informed decisions about how to prevent, manage, and mitigate impacts.
+Leading companies are turning to quantitative convergent, scalable enterprise risk management (ERM) methods in order to understand the consequences of potential business risks.
+That also allows them to make informed decisions about how to prevent, manage, and mitigate impacts.

 As an independent firm, Riskope delivers an impartial, third party evaluation of risks through a quantitative convergent, scalable enterprise risk management (ERM) method called ORE (Optimum Risk Estimates ©Oboni Riskope Associates Inc.).
 Our knowledgeable, senior professionals are fully engaged in all aspects of each project to provide clients with tailored attention, not pre-packaged studies.

 Click here to download our White Paper entitled What You Need to Know About Risk Management Methods.

 In order to carry out their studies Riskope develop, within the ORE framework, a Step by Step Quantitative Risk Assessment Framework (QRAF) approach encompassing the following Six Steps.

 The results are delivered through a series of graphic representation (dashboards) and other communication means agreed upon with the client.
 This approach delivers the image of the full risk landscape of the system under consideration (corporation, project, operation, agency, national system, etc.)